 -

-Any other competencies assigned by laws and royal decrees.
+Any other competencies vested by applicable laws and royal decrees.

 -

-Issues assigned by the Sultan or the Council of Ministers.
+Matters assigned by His Majesty the Sultan or the Council of Ministers.

-The first National Health Policy was placed in 1992, successfully providing a road map for the development of the health system in the Sultanate.
-30 years later, and the National Health Policy has been updated to carry on this progress, aiming to enhance health in the Sultanate of Oman and its population.
+The National Health Policy constitutes a practical translation of the Basic Law of the State as it pertains to the health sector, and seeks to achieve the strategic health objectives embedded within Oman Vision 2040.
+The first National Health Policy was issued in 1992, successfully providing a clear roadmap for the development of the healthcare system in the Sultanate.
+Three decades later, the Policy has been updated to carry forward this progress and further promote health in the Sultanate of Oman for the benefit of all its population.

 -